How Elites Use the Term Misinformation as a Form of Censorship

 Then the story of the censorship became its own story.

-Months after the Hunter Biden emails, Biden was formally made part of an investigation by the IRS, and FBI for corruption.
+Months after the Hunter Biden emails, Biden was formally made part of an investigation by the IRS and FBI for corruption.
 Is this more misinformation?
 Is it still “debunked” a “right-wing conspiracy theory,” and “fake news?”
 This video also shows an audience in China laughing at how straightforward it is for China to corrupt US elites.
 Is that Chinese speaker also misinformation?
 Is the laughing misinformation also?

 Was the video of this Chinese speaker shown on any establishment media outlet?
-Of course now.
+Of course, now.

-CBS News were a major proponent of Russiagate, which turned out to be false.
+CBS News was a major proponent of Russiagate, which turned out to be false.
 However, they still discuss how other entities are providing misinformation.
-CBS was also critical in supporting the war in Iraq, without questioning the Bush Administration’s evidence.
+CBS was also critical in supporting the war in Iraq without questioning the Bush Administration’s evidence.
 Yet, CBS never apologized for getting it so wrong.
 CBS is highly connected to defense contractors and the US intelligence community and does not disclose its contributors’ financial bias to viewers.

 CBS and Misinformation